Car brakes fall into two categories: drum brakes and disc brakes.

 They:

-Next, let’s take a glimpse at the upsides and downsides of using disc brakes in your vehicle.
+Next, let’s glimpse the upsides and downsides of using disc brakes in your vehicle.

 Disc brakes are a fantastic addition to your car because they:

-However, these brakes have their own set of limitations.
+Although brake technology has significantly improved, these brakes still have their own set of limitations.

 Disc brakes: